-Bringing a letter from a family member abroad clearly indicating they will shoulder their expenses abroad might suffice.
+Bringing a letter from a family member abroad indicating they will shoulder their expenses abroad might suffice.
 But these guarantee letters may not be enough for some instances.
 Presenting the right document is vital.
 Showing your bank statement and credit cards is much better than showing wads of paper bills.

-Those ostentatiously showing cash may either be subject to prevailing laws against money laundering.
+Those ostentatiously showing cash may be subject to prevailing laws against money laundering.
 It may also insult an officer (at least the law-abiding one) or tempt him/her into extortion.

 Secure clearance for government workers.

 Government workers (public school teachers, barangay councilors, etc.) may be required to show clearance from their supervisors, authorizing them to travel.
 Declaring yourself as a government employee but failing to show travel clearance could jeopardize your travel plans.